GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 Now we have an architecture that systematically squashes many of those problems, and also unblocks advanced features that were not considered feasible before.
 It:

-- Has rock-solid core features across different platform/device/OS combos.
+- Has rock-solid core features across different platform, device, and operating system combos.
 - Has predictable and reliable performance.
 - Maximizes usage of hardware capabilities (cores, GPU, screen resolution, refresh rates, low-level raster APIs).
 - Performs only the work that's needed to display visible content.
 - Has built-in support for common visual design, animation and interaction design patterns.
 - Provides developer APIs to easily manage rendering costs.
 - Provides rendering pipeline extension points for developer add-ins.
-- Optimizes all content - HTML+CSS, 2D Canvas, 3D canvas, images, video, fonts.
+- Optimizes all content—HTML, CSS, 2D Canvas, 3D canvas, images, video, and fonts.

 ### Comparison with other browser rendering engines